eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Connector Kit/Development View/management-api-v2-walkthrough/1-management-api-overview.md

 ## Introduction

-With the introduction of the new [Dataspace Protocol](https://docs.internationaldataspaces.org/dataspace-protocol/overview/readme), now using JSON-LD, all Management API endpoints had to be adapted as well to reflect that.
-JSON-LD (JSON for Linked Data) is an extension of JSON that introduces a set of principles and mechanisms to enable interoperability.

-This document will showcase how this change impacts the management API usage.
+The EDC implements the [Dataspace Protocol (DSP)](https://docs.internationaldataspaces.org/dataspace-protocol/overview/readme), as specified by the IDSA.
+As the DSP uses JSON-LD for all payloads, the EDC Management API reflects this as well, even though it is not a part of the DSP.

-## 1. Modified Endpoints
+## 1. Endpoints

 The `MANAGEMENT_URL` specifies the URL of the management API and the prefixes `v2` and `v3` allows access to the most recent functionalities of the management API.

 | Resource              | Endpoint                                   |
 |-----------------------|--------------------------------------------|